GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### While much attention has been focused on high-level software architectural patterns, what is, in effect, the de-facto standard software architecture is seldom discussed: the Big Ball of Mud.
+> ### And programming computers was so fascinating.
+You create your own little universe, and then it does what you tell it to do.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Vint Cerf*

 ---
 ## 🏎 Quick Facts